fluid-project/hearth/README.md

 - [ ] An organization model.
 - [ ] A membership model which reflects users' roles within organizations.
 - [ ] An invitation model which allows users to be invited to join organizations.
+- [ ] A resource model supporting creation of and access to a library of open educational resources in a wide range of formats.
 - [ ] Multilingual support, including localized routes.
 - [ ] Bare bones views which can be published and customized as needed.